makeusabrew/horde/README.md

 ## Configuration (LAMP environment setup)

-In order to make the `makeusabrew/horde` docker image reusable you'll need to give it a hand by creating a couple of configuration files it'll look for upon initialisation: one for MySQL and one for Apache.
+In order to make the `makeusabrew/horde` docker image reusable you need to give it a hand by creating a couple of configuration files it'll look for upon initialisation: one for MySQL and one for Apache.
 For the time being these configuration files *must* live in the same directory *and* match specific